How to Stop Stress Eating: 7 Helpful Solutions

 3. Choose Alternatives to Food to Help you Cope

 While food may feel like it can help you avoid stress in the moment, it doesn’t necessarily address the root cause.
 In this case, it may be helpful to find alternatives to help you process your emotions.
+When you are stressed, your body releases a hormone called cortisol, and if cortisol levels are high, over time they can lead to long-term health issues.
+Learning how to lower cortisol levels benefits you in the long-term.

 Consider things you can do in place of eating during stressful times.
 Some ideas include: